transpocamp/transportationcamp.org/events/phl2020/index.markdown

 ## Organizing Committee

 TransportationCamp Philadelphia is being organized thanks to a collaborative effort between YPT, WTS, and Drexel Lindy Institute.
 Passionate about transportation and  bringing the conference to Philadelphia, the conference's five co-chairs span a diverse array of subsets in the industry with professional experience in both public and private transportation operations, transportation planning, and logistics consulting.
 For additional breadth, the conference has a larger working group whose collective knowledge and expertise spans all facets of the industry and includes all levels of transportation involvement (ranging from career professionals to engaged hobbyists).

+## <a name="scholarship"></a> Deferred to 2021: The TCPHL Academic Innovation Award

+TransportationCamp PHL was pleased to launch the **2020 TransportationCamp PHL Academic Innovation Award presented by David Klahr Consulting**!
+This award, the first of its kind for a TransportationCamp, challenged students to prepare a response to the following prompt:

+> *Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
+Some modes provide robust interoperability in payment systems, such as EZ Pass which can be used by an automobile anywhere in the Northeast.
+Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.*
+>
+> *What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
+What actionable changes would you implement in this region, and why?
+How would these changes promote integrated mobility solutions?*

+Updates will be made prior to the award's issuance in 2021.
+Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than March 14, 2020 at [this site](https://docs.google.com/forms/d/e/1FAIpQLSch14g_2RnTaq1cdmHLVbTJcFA3ozxlnGeQwKfm_ec-OPLT2w/viewform). **The winner shall receive the award, free admission to the conference, and a generous $500 scholarship!**